ARROW: Augmented Replay for RObust World models: Introduction

 \subsection{Our contribution}

-Building on the work by \citet{yang2024augmentingreplayworldmodels}, we introduce \emph{ARROW} (Augmented Replay for RObust World models), a model-based continual RL algorithm that extends DreamerV3 \citep{hafner_mastering_2023} with a memory-efficient, strategically managed replay mechanism \citep{isele_selective_2018} to balance recent experience with long-term knowledge; designed for continual learning.
+Building on \citet{yang2024augmentingreplayworldmodels}, we introduce \emph{ARROW} (Augmented Replay for RObust World models), a model-based continual RL algorithm that extends DreamerV3 \citep{hafner_mastering_2023} with a dual-buffer replay mechanism \citep{isele_selective_2018}: a short-term FIFO store paired with a long-term, distribution-matching store, operating under a fixed memory budget.

+\rebut{Our contribution is the \emph{working recipe}, not a new sampling primitive.
+We show that operationalizing the CLS-theory split, a fast hippocampal short-term store paired with a slow, statistically-matched long-term store, inside a state-of-the-art world-model agent is sufficient to turn a strongly recency-biased system into a competent continual learner under a fixed memory budget.
+The empirical evidence is that the recipe as a whole, rather than any single component, produces the gains.}

-We evaluate ARROW in two continual learning regimes: (i) tasks \emph{without shared structure}, where each task corresponds to a distinct environment and reward function, and (ii) tasks \emph{with shared structure}, where common dynamics or visual features enable transfer \citep{khetarpal_towards_2022} (e.g., shifting game conditions \citep{riemer_learning_2019}).
-This second regime reflects many practical applications, such as a household robot learning related skills.
-Accordingly, our analysis considers not only forgetting but also forward and backward transfer, while targeting scalability in memory and computation \citep{khetarpal_towards_2022,chen_continual_2018}.
-We benchmark ARROW against model-based (DreamerV3) and model-free (SAC) baselines matched in the memory footprint of their respective buffers.
+We evaluate ARROW in two continual learning regimes: (i) tasks \emph{without shared structure}, where each task is a distinct environment and reward function, and (ii) tasks \emph{with shared structure}, where common dynamics or visual features enable transfer \citep{khetarpal_towards_2022,riemer_learning_2019}---reflecting practical settings such as a household robot acquiring related skills.
+Accordingly, we measure not only forgetting but also forward and backward transfer, and target scalability in memory and computation \citep{khetarpal_towards_2022,chen_continual_2018}.
+We benchmark against matched-memory model-based (DreamerV3) and model-free (TES-SAC) baselines.

-By showing that bio-inspired replay strategies can improve continual learning with modest memory, this work advances lifelong agents that can continuously acquire and refine skills in open-ended environments.
+ARROW substantially reduces forgetting on tasks without shared structure while maintaining comparable forward transfer, demonstrating that bio-inspired replay strategies can deliver robust continual learning with modest memory and advancing lifelong agents that continuously acquire and refine skills in open-ended environments. \rebut{Source code, training scripts, task-suite configurations, and hyperparameters are available at \url{https://anonymous.4open.science/r/ARROW-B6F2/}.}